Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 What We Didn’t

 Canon’s designers decided against giving the EOS 5Ds some of the “fun” features that are common in the best compact cameras and some entry-level DSLRs, such as built-in WiFi, a touch screen LCD, or a tiltable LCD.
 Still, the 5Ds does have a 3.2-inch LCD screen with more than 1 million pixels of resolution, both of which are better than the average DSLR camera.
-And the 5Ds has the ability to shoot HDR photos and multiple exposure photos easily through the camera’s built-in software.
+And the 5Ds can shoot HDR photos and multiple exposure photos easily through the camera’s built-in software.

 Advanced photographers will appreciate the camera’s dual memory card slots, which allow for shooting with either SD memory cards or the higher-performing CF memory cards.

-Even with all of the features Canon included with the EOS 5Ds, there’s one thing in which this camera clearly specializes: High-level image quality.
-The full frame image sensor is as large as you’ll find in a DSLR camera, and our tests showed it provides tremendous photographs in nearly all lighting conditions.
+Even with all of the features Canon included with the EOS 5Ds, there’s one thing in which this camera specializes: High-level image quality.
+The full-frame image sensor is as large as you’ll find in a DSLR camera, and our tests showed it provides tremendous photographs in nearly all lighting conditions.

 With such a large image sensor, it’s no surprise that the Canon 5Ds excels when shooting in low light conditions.
 Don’t let the fact that Canon limits the maximum ISO setting to 12,800 cause you to question this camera’s low light photo quality.
 The camera’s noise reduction software does a tremendous job of removing noise from the final image, even at high ISOs.
-You may notice a few very minor image flaws at ISO 6400 and 12800, but certainly not enough problems to prevent you from using those ISO settings.
+You may notice a few very minor image flaws at ISO 6400 and 12800, but certainly not enough problems to prevent you from using those ISO settings, which range from ISO 100-12,800.

 Movie quality is very good with this model, which isn’t always the case with DSLR cameras.
 You can shoot at full 1080p HD resolution at 30 frames per second, but there is no 4K video resolution option.